flutter/flutter/engine/src/flutter/docs/impeller/Flutter-GPU.md

 There is also an experimental 3D rendering package powered by Flutter GPU called [Flutter Scene](https://pub.dev/packages/flutter_scene).

 Flutter GPU is a low level API for building rendering packages from scratch.
-Graphics programming has a steep learning curve, and it's likely that most users will opt to use a higher level rendering package rather than build there own.
+Graphics programming has a steep learning curve, and it's likely that most users will opt to use a higher level rendering package rather than build their own.

 ## Distribution